 - Youth Peer to Peer Establishing a Youth Peer to Peer Mentoring program where we send young leaders out to help other CILS start, improve, or begin the planning process of including youth into their programs or creating a youth focused program.

-- Topical Trainings APRIL understands that across the country the hot topic is youth and young adults.
+- Youth Topical Calls APRIL understands that across the country the hot topic is youth and young adults.
 We understand that many Centers for Independent Living and Statewide Independent Living Councils are unsure how to get youth involved.
 This year we have asked our youth expert mentors to present on topics that could assist your goals of starting a program or growing the existing youth involvement you may already have.
 Every other month we will have one mentor present on a topic that is often discussed in our Youth Peer to Peer Mentoring for a nominal fee of $25 each.
 We will have 30 minutes that our mentor will be presenting on the topic.
 Then the following 30 minutes will be an opportunity for an open discussion amongst all callers on that topic.
 During that time, we can brainstorm, share experiences, and ask questions while we learn from each other with the guidance of our mentor.
 We understand that not everyone is at the point in their CIL or SILC to have a peer mentoring, but we want to support and assist the best way we can with these calls.

 For more information contact Sierra Royster, Youth Programs Coordinator